kokkos/kokkos-core-wiki/source/usecases/Kokkos-Fortran-Interoperability.md

 # Fortran Interop Use Case

-## Operations on multi-dimensional fortran allocated arrays using Kokkos
+## Operations on multidimensional fortran allocated arrays using Kokkos

 This example demonstrates usage of the `Fortran Language Compatibility Layer (FLCL)` in the context of performing a DAXPY (double precision A * X + Y) using Kokkos from a simple fortran program.
 Such a use case occurs when using Kokkos for performance portability within a Fortran application.

 ## Program structure
 This example uses the Kokkos fortran interop utilities in [FLCL](https://github.com/kokkos/kokkos-fortran-interop).
-This includes a set of fortran routines for converting fortran allocated arrays into an ndarray and a set of C++ functions for converting an ndarray into a Kokkos unmanaged view.
+This includes a set of fortran routines for converting fortran allocated arrays into a ndarray and a set of C++ functions for converting a ndarray into a Kokkos unmanaged view.

 The ndarray type (flcl_ndarray_t) is a simple struct that captures the rank, dimensions, strides (equivalent to a dope vector) along with the flattened data.
 This is defined and implemented in [flcl-cxx.hpp](https://github.com/kokkos/kokkos-fortran-interop/blob/master/src/flcl-cxx.hpp)

 ```c++
 typedef struct _flcl_nd_array_t {
     size_t rank;
     size_t dims[FLCL_NDARRAY_MAX_RANK];
     size_t strides[FLCL_NDARRAY_MAX_RANK];
     void *data;
 } flcl_ndarray_t;
 ```
 This has a fortran equivalent type located in [flcl-f.f90](https://github.com/kokkos/kokkos-fortran-interop/blob/master/src/flcl-f.f90)